JNicolin/LearningSpace/README.md

 - Bootstrap
 - Node,js for test?
 - GitHub and GitPod

+# Deployment
+The game was deployed to GitPage from GitHub.
+Follow this sequence to deploy the site after changes to the code:

+1. Select the TicTacToe repository in GitHub
+2. Click on "Settings" on the upper right hand side and select Pages
+3. Under "Default Branch" - set the value to "main"
+4. Save the settings.
+Deployment is now initated.
+5. Press "Code" symbol to return to the main page
+6. Look for "Deployments" on the right hand bar.
+7. The last deployment shall be indicated as ongoing or done.

+The deployed site is available via this [Link](https://jnicolin.github.io/MS2-TicTacToe/)

 # References and acknowledgements
 - https://www.freepik.com/ – fruit icons designed by Rohim and Shuvo Das